kuya32/taskmaster/README.md

   - Updated the homepage with three more buttons that lead to the new task detail page.
 Also created a user settings page where the user can update their username.
   - Took out the submit confirmation page after adding a task and replaced with a toast instead.
 - 10/21/2020
+  -
+- 10/22/2020
+  - Updated the Add Task page to save task data to my local database.
+  - Refactored homepage RecycleView to display all tasks in my database.
+  - Task detail page reflects clicked task title and description.